interactivetools-com/ZenDB/README.md

 <div style="margin-left: 30px;">

 Methods can be called in a variety of ways to meet your specific needs.
-They can easily adapt to both quick data lookups and complicated queries, all while keeping your code clean and understandable.
+They can easily adapt to both quick data lookups and complex queries, all while keeping your code clean and understandable.

 ```php
 // Get a row by id